Lambert-Eaton Syndrome

 Living with Lambert-Eaton syndrome

 Symptoms of Lambert-Eaton Syndrome may become worse when you're warm or have a fever.
-As a result, avoid taking hot showers or baths and contact your healthcare provider if you start developing signs of a cold or the flu.
+As a result, don't take hot showers or baths.
+Contact your healthcare provider if you start developing signs of a cold or the flu.
 Exercising on a regular basis and getting enough sleep may also help you manage your symptoms.

-• Lambert-Eaton syndrome is a condition in which the body's immune system attacks the connections between nerves and muscles.
+• Lambert-Eaton syndrome is a rare, autoimmune disorder in which the body's immune system attacks the connections between nerves and muscles.
 It is most often seen in people with small cell lung cancer or other cancers, but it can also occur in people without cancer.

 • Common symptoms are weak muscles, trouble walking, tingling sensations, fatigue, and dry mouth.

-• If there is an underlying cancer, finding and treating it is the first priority, and may improve symptoms from this condition.
-Other treatments include drugs to suppress the immune system or to help strengthen the signals between the nerves and muscles.
+• If there is an underlying cancer, finding and treating it is the first priority.
+That may improve symptoms from this condition.
+Other treatments include medicines to suppress the immune system or to help make the signals stronger between the nerves and muscles.

 Next steps